 Whether you come from near or far, Aberdeen city region is a great place to be.
 Across the area there is a wealth of culture, amazing heritage, great food and drink and one of the most spectacular landscapes in the world.
 All this, alongside the buzz of an area that’s really going places.
 A renaissance city, in a breathtaking region; welcome to Aberdeen.

-If you visit, live, learn or work here, you’ll see why Aberdeen was recently named one of the best Scottish cities in which to live and work in the Good Growth for Cities Index.
+If you visit, live, learn or work here, you’ll know why Aberdeen was recently named the best Scottish city to live and work in the Demos-PwC Good Growth for Cities Index.
 Our quality of life is built around good value homes and top schools, but also a love of the great outdoors, wide open spaces, a passion for culture and a true sense of community.

 There’s always something happening.
 A packed events programme covers everything from contemporary art and music, to light installations and dance.
 Sports and outdoor pursuits are also a key feature of our downtime.
-There are a range of top-tier events such as cycling's Tour of Britain and Premier League football.
+There are a range of top-class events such as cycling's Tour of Britain and Premier League football at the home of Aberdeen Football Club; the only Scottish team to have won two UEFA European trophies.

 Work is well underway to push the bar even higher.
 There’s a 25-year masterplan that will see new investment create an inclusive, exciting and vibrant city centre.
 As part of this, more than £43 million has been invested in Aberdeen Art Gallery and Music Hall, part of our distinctive cultural offer and powerful platforms for both global talent and local artists.